 - The Faroese króna and the Danish krone are the two (2) currencies and they are of equal value.

-A Few Reasons to Visit
+Where Are The Faroe Islands — A Few Reasons to Visit

 Let’s discuss a few reasons why it is an interesting and fun place to visit.
 Before we get into the details, let’s take a look at a short video of the Faroe Islands to get a good look at the place of which we are talking about.

 ** Easy to Get Around — Once you get to this remote location you will find it rather easy and enjoyable to get around as you explore the area by road, and island hop by ferry.
-Now they also have sub-sea tunnels which connect the islands to assist your journey.
+Now they also have sub-sea tunnels that connect the islands to assist your journey.
 Taxis and buses are also available to get you from place to place.

 ** Not Crowded with Tourists — While Scandinavia and Iceland get heavy traffic from tourists, you will find the Faroe Islands a lot more relaxing and less hectic.
 In fact, the total population is only around fifty thousand (50,000) folks.
-Another interesting fact is that sheep outnumber people almost two (2) to one (1).
+Another interesting fact is that sheep outnumber people by almost two (2) to one (1).

 ** Get to See the Northern Lights — This is a prime area for the viewing of the Northern Lights when the weather cooperates of course.
 September through April is the ideal time, while the villages of Gjógv on the northern tip of Eysturoy, and Klaksvík on Borðoy are the best spots.

 ** Lots of Fun Things to Do in the Capital City — Tórshavn has a population of approximately 20,885, which is nearly half the population of all the islands combined.
 Obviously, it is the largest city and is located on the east coast of Streymoy Island behind a very active harbor.
-Amid rows of brightly colored houses there is a small Old Town area to explore, as well as museums and eighteenth century churches.
+Amid rows of brightly colored houses, there is a small Old Town area to explore, as well as museums and eighteenth-century churches.

 ** Great Place for Nature Lovers — The natural beauty is outstanding throughout these volcanic islands, including a rugged coastline, windy mountain areas, waterfalls, and crashing waves.
 The Mulafossur Waterfall is absolutely stunning as it extends off the cliffs of Vagar Island to the ocean below with a backdrop of the green hills of Gásadalur village.
 Also, the village of Saksun is right out of a John Ronald Reuel Tolkien novel.
-It is located on the northwestern coast of Streymoy with its mid-nineteenth century church situated above a lagoon in a natural setting with mountain views in every direction.
+It is located on the northwestern coast of Streymoy with its mid-nineteenth-century church situated above a lagoon in a natural setting with mountain views in every direction.

 ** Check Out the Puffins — Only fourteen people live on the island of Mykines, which is the westernmost island of the archipelago.
 These adorable birds occupy the cliffs and rugged terrain during the summer breeding season.

 ** Who Likes to Hike? — There are several great places to hike around these islands.
 For example, take a hike to Kallur Lighthouse which provides views of five (5) of the other islands, weather permitting of course.
-With the many sheer cliffs and lush hills you have plenty of places from which to choose. in fact, take a boat trip to the Vestmanna bird cliffs, which rise two thousand (2000) feet (609 meters) above the Atlantic ocean on the island of Streymoy.
+With the many sheer cliffs and lush hills you have plenty of places from which to choose. in fact, take a boat trip to the Vestmanna bird cliffs, which rise two thousand (2000) feet (609 meters) above the Atlantic Ocean on the island of Streymoy.
 Thousands of birds nest there during the summer months.

 ** Winters are an Enjoyable Experience — Surprisingly, the winters are relatively mild as I mentioned above.
 Very seldom will the temperatures drop below freezing.
 But the nicest thing about this is when there is a bit of snow, the villages around the various islands take on a magical and picturesque quality.
 Keep in mind that from November to January there are only five (5) hours of daylight.